stagbl/stagbl/README.rst

 Configure PETSc with some direct solver packages (SuiteSparse, SuperLU_dist, MUMPS), build, and check.
 See `the PETSc website <https://www.mcs.anl.gov/petsc/documentation/installation.html>`__ for full information.

-An example configuration command is:
+An example configuration command for a local GNU/Linux system is

 .. code-block:: bash